-The HDA series trowel is equipped with a centrifugal safety stop switch (Figure 26).
-In a runaway situation (i.e. the operator releases the handle during operation), the switch will shut down the engine.
+Your trowel is equipped with a centrifugal safety stop switch (Figure 25).
+This switch should be tested every time the engine is started.

 The switching mechanism should operate freely, and should always be kept in this condition.
 With the switch in the OFF position, the engine should not start or run.
+The purpose of this switch is to stop the engine in a runaway situation (i.e. the operator releases the handle during operation).

-Figure 26.
+Figure 25.
 Centrifugal Safety Stop Switch